danpeig/node-red-meshtastic-msg/README.md

-# Node-RED Meshtastic Messages Node
+# Node-RED Meshtastic messages node

 This node allows sending and receiving packets to a Meshtastic mesh network thru a device connected via HTTP.
 It is based on [Meshtastic.js](https://js.meshtastic.org/) library.